Norse settlement of North America: Labrador

-When Martin Frobisher explored Labrador in the 1570s, the native peoples had an oral history of people they called kablunat ('white men') whose behaviors and customs resembled those of the Norse.
+Researchers have found evidence for some Norse contact with Labrador, but not for settlements.
+When Martin Frobisher explored Labrador in the 1570s, the native peoples relayed their oral history of the kablunat ('white men') whose behaviors and customs resembled those of the Norse.
 The colonists in Greenland regularly used timber for houses and boats, and the most viable logging sites from Greenland were the heavily forested coasts of northern Labrador.
 Labrador also contained bog iron ore and nearby timber to supply charcoal as fuel for its smelting.
+An arrowhead excavated from the Sandnæs farmstead in Greenland resembled neither Norse nor Inuit arrows, but it matched the arrows used by the Indigenous Point Revenge culture in southern Labrador.